modipeluri/piedpiper/README.md

 Your task is to set up the inital infastructure for a fictional company's website.
 The company is called Pied Piper and its main product is a compression algorithm.
 There's a lot to do, and not much time, progress as far as you can in the allotted time.

+Images and assets can be found at https://github.com/modipeluri/piedpiper

 ## 1. Get content for the website
   Content for the website already exists in Pied Pipers CMS - Contentful.
   - Log in to contentful at contentful.com with the username/password provided